Get in touch

 This is how the homepage appears if your browser’s default language is set to French.

-Strategy: You can track how often a person has visited your site and tailor the content accordingly.
+Strategy: You can track how often a person has visited your site and tailor the content accordingly, allowing you to personalize content for new and returning visitors.
 You can entice new visitors by displaying an introductory offer or showcasing your product’s benefits.
 For returning visitors, you can offer them loyalty rewards, ask them to subscribe to a newsletter or showcase new products they may be interested in based on their browsing behaviour.
 The goal is to provide a personalised experience that keeps new and returning visitors engaged and returning for more.

 By implementing these personalisation strategies, you can create a more engaging and relevant user experience on your WordPress website, leading to higher conversion rates and increased customer satisfaction.